Jean Tarde

 Jean Tarde (b.
 La Roque-Gageac 1561 or 1562, d.
 La Roque-Gageac 1636) was Vicar general of Sarlat, famous for his chronicles of the diocese.
 He was a Frenchman and was an early adopter of Copernican theory.
 Tarde was born into a semi wealthy family in the bourgeois community in La Roque-Gageac, near Sarlat, France.
+When he was born this was part of Guyenne.
 He received his doctorate of law from the University of Cahors and then went on to the University of Paris to continue his studies.
 Throughout his younger adult life, he held a number of different religious positions such as canon theologian, and almoner where during his free time he studied various sciences including mathematics, astronomy, physics, and geography.
 He is most famous for his work with sunspots which he concluded were small satellites of the sun.

 Biography

 Jean Tarde belonged to an established family of Sarlat dating to a least the 14th century.
 The family had two branches, the du Ponts, to which Jean Tarde belonged, and the de Lisles.
 He studied at the university of Cahors and then at the Sorbonne, and was an expert in mathematical sciences.